vioil/vioil.github.io/index.md

 ### Board co-chair

-Co-chair of the Executive Board of Directors: FORCE11 - The Future of Research Communication and e-Scholarship (October 2019 -)
+Co-chair of the Executive Board of Directors: FORCE11 - The Future of Research Communication and e-Scholarship (October 2019 - June 2021)

 ### Board Member